DiogoJMP/CPP-Projects/README.md

 ### Snake Game

-* Remake of the well-known phone game.
+* Remake of the well-known phone game, must be played in fullscreen to avoid visual bugs.
 * The snake's head and tail, the fruit, the playing area's dimensions and the controls can be configured in the "settings" header file.

 ### 2048 Game